 8) Set Up a Better Home Office, Together

 Whether it’s tips on how to set up a dedicated work space, to desk ergonomics, working from family-shared spaces, or how to set structured breaks to unplug– you’ll need to help your workforce feel productive and connected from home.
 Using multiple ways of communication – guides, chats, shared meetings – can not only help people find ways to be more efficient, but also set an example of how to stay better connected in a virtual environment.
-You can offer a virtual help desk to make communication feel personal, create online ‘rooms’ for water cooler chats, and simply get creative.

 Technology is critical to helping people stay connected in a time where we are asked to keep social isolation.
 These abrupt changes are challenging for both IT infrastructure and employee morale.
 The better IT teams can make this transition successful the more they can help the workforce feel empowered, find new ways to bond and keep spirits up.
 We’d like to thank our IT teams for their hard work, innovation and patience in navigating us through our transition!
 No wonder you’re an award-winning team.